Formation of dense filaments induced by runaway supermassive black holes: Model Description and Expectation

 \subsection{CGM model}

-We employ a polytrope sphere with the adiabatic index of $\gamma=5/3$ to model the CGM and suppose that radiative cooling is balanced with heating effects to maintain a stable stratified CGM atmosphere (see also \autoref{ssec:cooling_model}).
-As the polytrope is in the hydrostatic equilibrium state, the gas temperature is determined by the potential depth of the system characterised by the total dynamical mass of the sphere, $M$, and $L$.
+We employ a polytrope sphere with an adiabatic index of $\gamma=5/3$ to model the CGM and suppose that radiative cooling is balanced with heating effects to maintain a stable stratified CGM atmosphere (see also \autoref{ssec:cooling_model}).
+As the polytrope is in the hydrostatic equilibrium state, the gas temperature is determined by the potential depth of the system characterised by the total dynamical mass of the sphere, $M$, and the size of the sphere, $L$.
 To control the gas density, we introduce another parameter, $f\sub{gas} \equiv M\sub{gas}/M$, where $M\sub{gas}$ is the total gas mass in the sphere and the remaining mass, $(1-f\sub{gas})M$, includes the contributions from dark matter and stars.
-The parameters, $M, L$ and $f\sub{gas}$, are tuned to have the desired central number density ($n\sub{0,c}$) and temperature ($T\sub{0,c}$).
+The parameters, $M, L$ and $f\sub{gas}$, are tuned to have the desired central hydrogen number density ($n\sub{0,c}$) and temperature ($T\sub{0,c}$).
 The components in the polytrope sphere other than the gas are modelled as a static external potential, and its centre is fixed at the origin of the simulation coordinate system.
 The numerically computed mass profile is used to calculate the gravity of the external potential.
-The density and temperature are almost constant at $r \la L/10$, where $r$ is the distance from the centre of the sphere and $L$ is the size of the sphere.
-We consider filament formation in a homogeneous CGM gas environment for simplicity.
+Density and temperature are almost constant at $r \la L/10$, where $r$ is the distance from the centre of the sphere.
+For simplicity, we consider filament formation in a homogeneous CGM gas environment.